tieoneease/taiwan-dc/index.md

     - It's hot as fuck in Taiwan, I recommend buying a small towel for wiping down sweat and some breezier clothes.
     - You can get towels from any convenience store (there are a shitton)
       - 7-eleven, hi-life, FamilyMart, etc.
-    - I recommend hitting up Uniqlo or MUJI for cute stuff and breezier clothes.
+    - Uniqlo or MUJI for cute stuff and breezier clothes.

 # Taipei Day Trips